karttur/soil-spectro/_posts/2020/2020-09-14-spectrodata-OSSL4ML04-soilline.markdown

 ```
 json parameter file created: /Users/thomasgumbricht/docs-local/OSSL/Sweden/LUCAS/arranged-data/json-soillines/template_soilline_ossl-spectra.json
  Edit the json file for your project and rename it to reflect the commands.
- Add the path of the edited file to your project file (extract_soillines.txt).
+ Add the path of the edited file to your project file (extract_soillines.json).
  Then set createjsonparams to False in the main section and rerun script.
 ```